Skip to main content

 2. Point it at https://mcp.cevoid.com/mcp.

-3. Complete the OAuth flow for the Cevoid workspace you want to query.
+3. Complete the OAuth flow for the Cevoid workspace or workspaces you want to query.

 4. Start with run-query for direct analytics questions, or list-reports when you need to browse curated report presets.